Guidance

 If you are neither able to confirm that a conveyancer acted for them nor that you are satisfied that sufficient steps have been taken to verify their identity, you must provide evidence as to identity for each unrepresented person as explained in Confirmation of identity and How to provide rule 17 identity evidence.
 The evidence should be in form ID1 (for a private individual) or form ID2 (for a body corporate).

-The photograph to be attached to the form must be passport size, on photographic paper and in colour.
+When completing section B the photograph to be attached to the form must be passport size, on photographic paper and in colour.
 The photograph must be signed and dated on the back by the conveyancer or professional who has verified the person’s identity.
-Applications submitted electronically will need to enclose a scan of the front and back of the photograph.
+Applications submitted electronically will need to upload a scan of the front and back of the photograph in colour.
 We do not require the image to be of the same standard required by, for example, HM Passport Office.
 The person’s face must be clearly visible and it must not be more than 3 or 6 months old depending upon whether the application was lodged before or after the 28 February 2023, as above.
 ID forms may be rejected if this is not the case.
 If the verification was done by way of a video call and form ID5 is being completed, you must instead send us a screenshot, taken during the video call, see Verification by online video call.

 Completed forms ID1, ID2 and ID5 are not open to public inspection and normally a person may not apply for an official copy of them (rules 133 and 135 of the Land Registration Rules 2003, subject to rule 140 – application in connection with court proceedings, insolvency and tax liability).